Performing an Hors d'oeuvres

 - Pick up the tasty tidbits from your plate and eat.

 - Wipe your fingers on your napkin.

 - Extend for a handshake while smiling and greeting other people.

 - Keep your plate close to your waist, elbow close to your body.
 Your right hand will take the food from your waist to your face.

-- Observe your bite site.
+- Observe your bite size.
 No one wants to see you chewing and talking at the same time.
 You’ll feel less awkward if your bites are reasonably sized.

 - If food drops from your plate, though you might not be the one who picks it up, make sure you take care of it so that no one slips or gets food on his shoe.
 Everyone appreciates a clean floor.

 - Be sure to avoid smacking and picking your teeth with fingers, appetizer toothpick or skewer!
 (Wait to deal with it until you can slip away to the restroom.)

 - Always remain courteous to other guests, as anyone can make a faux pas.
 Sometimes a little dash of kind humor will lighten things up.

 - Mix and mingle!
 The goal of any pre-dinner cocktail party or reception is to move about and meet and greet people whom you haven’t met as well as to say hello to people you know.